• Skip to main content

 Why You'll Love This Recipe

 Bursts of sweet and savory flavors in every bite that will delight your pallet.
-Simple ingredients that can be cooked on a flat top grill or in a large skillet that is ready in 30 minutes making it the perfect any night dinner that the whole family will devour!
+Simple ingredients that can be cooked on a flat top grill or in a large skillet.
+It is ready in 30 minutes making it the perfect any night dinner that the whole family will devour!

 Ingredients You Will Need

-Ground beef: Ground beef works wonders in this Mongolian Ground Beef Noodles dish, imparting a hearty flavor and juicy texture that perfectly complements the rich, sweet and savory notes of the sauce.
+Ground beef: Ground beef works wonders in this Mongolian Ground Beef Noodles dish.
+It imparts a hearty flavor and juicy texture that perfectly complements the rich, sweet and savory notes of the sauce.

-Glass noodles: Sweet potato glass noodles, made from sweet potato starch, offer a chewy and translucent texture, adding a unique twist to dishes.
-They're also naturally gluten free.
+Glass noodles: Sweet potato glass noodles, made from sweet potato starch, offer a chewy and translucent texture.
+They add a unique twist to dishes and are also naturally gluten free.

 Green onion: Also known as scallions, green onions impart a mild, onion-like flavor and a touch of freshness.